-Within the wheel that you see above, you’ll rank the different areas of your life on a scale of 1-10 based on how satisfied you feel with them.
+Within the wheel that you see above, you’ll rank the different areas of your life on a scale of 1-10 based on how satisfied you feel with them (these are related to the seven pillars of self-care).
 You’ll be ranking the following areas of your life:

-- Mental Health – the quality of your thoughts, level of positivity, attitude toward the world
+- Mental – the quality of your thoughts, level of positivity, attitude toward the world

-- Environmental/Home – the level of comfort in your living space, cleanliness/tidiness, organization
+- Environmental (space) – the level of comfort in your living space, cleanliness/tidiness, organization

 - Recreational – hobbies, activities, fun, downtime